 A decade ago, Cargill proposed a vast city-size development on the 1400-acre Redwood City salt ponds – 12,000 residential units (for a population equal in size to the city of San Carlos), 1 million square feet of office, and additional retail and other uses.
 The proposal was so controversial that eventually the City Council told Cargill to withdraw their application.

-But now the project is back, thanks to the Trump administration, which announced last week that they don’t consider these salt ponds to be covered by the Clean Water Act or the Rivers and Harbors Act.
+But now the project is back, thanks to the Trump administration, which announced in March that they don’t consider these salt ponds to be covered by the Clean Water Act or the Rivers and Harbors Act.
 Immediately afterwards, Cargill announced that they’re moving forward with a new development proposal for the site.

 Why it’s important